Johnson-a-hash/quantium-virtual-program/README.md

 The virtual experience program is based on a case study about a particular retail store and more specifically, the chips item cateogory within this retail store.

 ## Module 1: Data Preparation and Customer Analytics
 In module 1, we are given two datasets, chips sales and customer data.
-We are required to carry out exploratory data analysis and identify insights about purchasing behaviour for each customer segment.
+We are required to carry out exploratory data analysis and extract insights about purchasing behaviour in each of the customer segment.

 ## Module 2: Experimentation and Uplift Testing
 In module 2, we are told that there are 3 trial stores that have gone through a 3-month trial period with altered store layouts.
 We need to assess whether or not these changes